- A checklist for choosing an Digital Experience Platform (DXP)

 4. Get to grips with the technology

 Before making the move into a new tech environment, it is important to understand what your current technology can do, who it does it for and why.
 This is where a user journey map comes in handy, as it enables you to identify gaps in your technology that prevent you from providing great user experiences.
 Once you understand where you are in terms of your own technology, you will able to understand whether it is compatible with a DXP technology.
+Also, you need not always "invent the wheel" every time.
+If you choose a framework based on the platform you've chosen (such as our own IGNITE), you can get a flying start.

 5. Put together a roadmap